-The U.S. Department of Health and Human Services Office of Minority Health data shows that Blacks are more likely to have asthma than both Whites and Hispanics.
+CDC data shows that Black people are more likely to have asthma than both White and Hispanic people.

-- In 2019, non-Hispanic Black children had a asthma death rate eight times that of non-Hispanic White children. - In 2017, non-Hispanic Black children were five times more likely to be admitted to the hospital for asthma as compared to non-Hispanic White children. - While all of the causes of asthma remain unclear, children exposed to secondhand tobacco smoke are at increased risk for acute lower respiratory tract infections, such as bronchitis.
-Children living below or near the poverty level are more likely to have high levels of blood cotinine, a breakdown product of nicotine, than children living in higher income families.
+- In 2021, the asthma mortality rate for non-Hispanic Black or African American children was almost 8 times higher than that of non-Hispanic white children (U.S. Department of Health and Human Services, 2025). - In 2020, Non-Hispanic Black or African American children were almost five times more likely to be admitted to the hospital for asthma than non-Hispanic white children (U.S. Department of Health and Human Services, 2025). - While all the causes of asthma remain unclear, children exposed to secondhand tobacco smoke are at increased risk for acute lower respiratory tract infections, such as bronchitis.
+Children living below or near the poverty level are more likely to have high levels of blood cotinine, a breakdown product of nicotine, than children living in higher-income families (CDC, 2025).

 Asthma prevalence percentage, children ages 18 and under, 2018

-Non-Hispanic Black Non-Hispanic White Non-Hispanic Black / Non-Hispanic White
+Non-Hispanic Black / Non-Hispanic White Non-Hispanic Black / Non-Hispanic White

 Boys 16.8 5.0 3.4

 Girls 11.7 6.2 1.9

 Both Sexes 14.3 5.6 2.6